toradex/moses/clients/python/docs/ApplicationsApi.md

 Get docker compose file

-returns docker compose file that can be used to run the container and its dependencies
+Return docker-compose file that can be used to run the application container and its dependencies

 ### Example